 Some people think that the public road is only the hardened surface where the cars ride.
 But that is incorrect.

-Also the cycle lane, the soft or hard verge, the raised verge, the central reservation and the pavement (or footpath) are part of the public road.
+Also the cycle lane, the soft or hard verge, the raised verge, the central reservation and the pavement (or a footpath) are parts of the public road.

-The carriageway is the hardened surface of the public road designed for the use of vehicular traffic, where the vehicles such as a car, a bus, a moped and an agricultural vehicle are allowed to drive.
+The carriageway is the hardened surface of the public road designed for the use of vehicular traffic where vehicles such as a car, a bus, a moped and an agricultural vehicle are allowed to drive.

 Cyclists and moped class A riders may use the carriageway when there is no cycle lane.

-A public road may have two or more carriageways separated by a grass verge, a raised verge or guard rails: e.g. motorways.
+A public road may have two or more carriageways separated by a grass verge, a raised verge or guard rails, e.g. along motorways.

-A continuous white line on the edge of the carriageway
+A continuous white line along the edge of the carriageway

-Sometimes there is a white line painted on the edge of the carriageway.
+Sometimes there is a white line painted along the edge of the carriageway.